-No Recommendation Responsible Action Date Update as Officer at 22 April 2005 5 Training and awareness of the Council's Data Protection policies and procedures should be provided continuously.
+Recommendation Responsible Officer Action Date Update as at 8th August 2005 Training and awareness of the Council's Data Protection policies and procedures should be provided continuously.
 Officers who should receive detailed training should be identified and general awareness sessions should be provided to staff where appropriate.
-Data Protection and Information Security Officer Training will be included in the Performance and Development Review (PDR) process of relevant staff members.
+Data Protection and Information Security Officer Training will be included in the performance and development review (PDR) process of relevant staff members.
 A poster campaign is planned for January 2005 to promote awareness.
-February 2005 Complete Priority: High Further training for a wider group of staff is planned for early Spring 2005.
-May 2005 Complete 6 Formalised procedures for the regular updating of the Council's publication scheme and data protection registration should be established.
-Priority: Medium Head of Democratic Services and Governance The regulation report will touch on a clear statement on review processes for freedom of information and data protection.
-May 2005 May 2005 ongoing 7 The Council should consider extending their existing records management and information security practices into an all inclusive information management strategy that provides for the consistent management of data, records and information throughout all the Council's Services.
-Priority: Medium , Work is progressing on information management.
-The Corporate Policy Manager plans to develop work already done by the Head of Application Support and a report will be presented to the Strategic Management Team.
-August 2005 August 2005 Ongoing
+February 2005 Complete.
+Priority: High Further training for a wider group of staff is planned for early Spring 2005.
+May 2005 Complete.
+Formalised procedures for the regular updating of the Council's publication scheme and data protection registration should be established.
+Head of Democratic Services and Governance The regulation report will touch on a clear statement on review processes for freedom of information and data protection.
+May 2005 Complete.
+Priority: Medium The Council should consider extending their existing records management and information security practices into an all inclusive information management strategy that provides for the consistent management of data, records and information throughout all the Council's Services.
+Priority: Medium ICT Strategy Group The ICT Strategy Group will consider the need for more formal records management and will report to the Senior Management Team.
+External consultants have been hired to undertake an independent review of information security policy and practices against the BS7799 standard and are due to report later this year.
+November 2005 Complete and report was presented to the SMT on the 5 th of July 2005.